“It’s a personal thing, and I find it odd

 Christians are in a quandary.
 We know the divine imperative to live out our faith.
 We know that living out our faith involves talking about our faith.
 We know something is not right about hiding who we are.

 Or is it our societal role just to sit down and shut up?
-In 100’s of countries, believers have to do this — to keep things quiet.
+In countries across this planet, believers have little choice – they just keep quiet.
 But here, where we are granted expressed freedom to speak, don’t we have an imperative to do so?

 And that leads me to my first question.
 Can a private faith be a real faith?